The best servers for small business available on the market.

 This small business server deserves many flattering words because of well-developed business handling possibilities it offers to users.
 It is fitted with Intel Celeron J3455 1.5GHz quad-core processor and has 8GB of RAM.
 Using 2-gigabit ports, you can connect to a local network, while 2 USB 3.0 ports are meant for attaching external devices.

-Knowing the struggles of small and mid-sized businesses, the developers did their best to create a server that can assist in many situations.
+Knowing the struggles of the top LLC services, the developers did their best to create a server that can assist in many situations.
 Thanks to high data transfer rates and robust hardware, users can share and store Ultra HD media files in a trouble-free way.

 CPU: Intel Xeon E-2224G | GPU: - | RAM: 8 GB | Storage: 1 TB | Weight: 17.6 pound